-The results showed that the children generally recalled an equal number of written words and drawn words when asked to recall the words immediately after memorization.
-However, three weeks after the task had been completed, the children generally recalled two and a half times more drawn images of words than written words.
-Nine weeks later, 19 of the 134 participating children were asked to recall the words, and this time they remembered a median of five times more drawn words than written words.
-To the best of knowledge, this is the only worldwide study to date that has made comparisons between drawn images and written words over such an extended period of time.
+The results showed that the children generally recalled an equal number of written words and drawings when asked to recall immediately after memorization.
+However, three weeks after the task had been completed, the children generally recalled two and a half times more drawings than written words.
+Nine weeks later, 19 of the 134 participating children were asked to recall the words, and this time they remembered generally five times more drawn words than written words.
+To the best of knowledge, this is the only worldwide study to date that has made comparisons between memory of drawn images and written words over such an extended period of time.

-The theories and methods of art therapy are important for understanding and defining the memory drawing process, especially in the case of children who have experienced trauma and have insufficient support in their life.
-As the drawings can bring sensitive emotions to the surface, it is important that the therapist/teacher has specific understanding and knowledge of the art-making process and the importance of providing emotional support for the individual who is drawing.
+The theories and methods of art therapy are important for understanding and defining the memory drawing process, especially in the case of children who have experienced trauma and have insufficient support in their lives.
+As the drawing can bring sensitive emotions to the surface, it is essential that the therapist/teacher has specific understanding and knowledge of the art-making process and the importance of providing emotional support for the individual who is drawing.